From Rev. Baker

-Our church is in a new place.
-And so, it’s time to look at our ministry together with fresh eyes.
 Our growing congregation means more relationships to cultivate and more outreach to those going through difficulties or grief, more spiritual nourishment programs and more volunteer opportunities.
 It also means more responsibility to share our vision, God’s dream, of a just, inclusive and peaceful world.
 Your help is needed – your financial gifts, as well as your time and talents – to ensure our continued flourishing.

 With deep gratitude,